 Ads tie in perfectly with Instagram Stories, which we have just brought up.
 You’ll find several success cases on Instagram’s blog such as Dunkin, who had a 20% lower cost per video view with the polling sticker feature.
 Moreover, 20% of people who watched the ad, voted on the poll.

-But there’s more beyond Stories and feed posts!
+But there’s more beyond your own Stories and feed posts!

 Tips for Instagram Ads